Why dehumidifier capacities are unrealistic

 We got very different results.

-In our testing, on average, the amount of water extracted after running the dehumidifiers for 24 hours (emptying tanks whenever they were full) was less than 40% of their claimed maximum capacities.
-The results were worse at the lower temperature test (8°C), even with humidity at 90%.
+In our testing, on average, the amount of water extracted after running the dehumidifiers for 24 hours (emptying tanks whenever they were full) was just 25% of their claimed maximum capacities.
+The results were worse in the lower temperature test (8°C), even with humidity at 90%.

-The dehumidifier with the highest extraction rate – the Ausclimate WDH-070EBP (refrigerant type) – extracted a daily average of 15.6L of water, being only 31% of its claimed 50L maximum.
-This model is one of the most expensive in our database, costing about $900.
+The dehumidifier with the highest claimed extraction rate – the Mitsubishi Electric MJ-EV38HR-A (refrigerant type) – extracted a daily average of 6.8L of moisture, being only 18% of its claimed 38L maximum.
+This model is one of the most expensive in our database, costing nearly $1,500.

-While their maximum capacity claims can be overly optimistic, a dehumidifier taking several litres of moisture out of the air will certainly improve the health of your home.
-Some dehumidifiers also have HEPA air filters, which can improve the quality of the air in your home.
+While maximum capacity claims can be overly optimistic, a dehumidifier taking several litres of moisture out of the air will certainly improve the health of a damp home.

 Not only are manufacturers’ rated capacities a little optimistic, their stated tank sizes are usually slightly off the mark too.